ScottCarda/8-puzzle/README.md

     7 6 5

-Due to the fact that worst.puz is not solvable with our other algorithms, we included this here to show that one of our algorithms was able to solve it.
+Due to the fact that worst.puz is not solvable with our other algorithms, we included this here to show that one of our algorithm was able to solve it.

 #Authors
 J. Anthony Brackins, Scott Carda, Leif Torgersen